HPC-AI-Team/pexsi/doc/tutorial.md

 \tableofcontents

 The computation of @ref defSelectedElem "selected elements" of an inverse matrix is a standalone functionality of %PEXSI.
-If you are a C/C++ programmer, the parallel selected inversion routine can be used as follows.
+For C/C++ programmers, the parallel selected inversion routine can be used as follows.

 ~~~~~~~~~~{.c}